The Twentieth Century Society

 Perhaps the most controversial brutalist building in Bradford, Highpoint was built in 1972 for the Yorkshire Building Society and was considered to be a ‘beacon of modernity’ in the mostly Victorian city centre.
 Pevsner witheringly described it as “An aggressive missile-silo-like office tower”, while Owen Hatherley, perhaps admiringly, thought it “utterly freakish, the severed head of some Japanese giant robot clad in a West Riding stone aggregate, glaring out at the city through blood red windows, the strangest urban artifact in a city which does not lack for architectural interest”.
 In the foyer of the building, a William Mitchell mural entitled ‘Bradford Old and New’ showcased notable local landmarks including City Hall, the Wool Exchange and The Alhambra.

 Bradford Civic Society have spiritedly campaigned for the building to be recognised for its contribution to the city’s postwar heritage.
 They hosted a ‘Save High Point / Raze High Point’ debate in 2018, with C20 Director Catherine Croft and Sir Simon Jenkins on opposing sides, with the audience ultimately agreeing it should be saved.
-After standing empty for over 25 years, an £11 million scheme convert the tower to residential apartments finally began in 2o21.
+After standing empty for over 25 years, an £11 million scheme convert the tower to residential apartments finally began in 2o21, and is due to open in 2024.

 Richard Dunn Sports Centre – Trevor Skempton (1976)